OceaneCsn/OceaneCsn.github.io/content/authors/admin/_index.md

 math: true
 ---

-I am a PhD Student in bioinformatics and biostatistics in the Institute for Plant Science of Montpellier, France.
-I apply statistics and machine learning to genomic data to understand plants response to climate change.
-In particular, I am interested in reconstructing the regulatory pathways in *Arabidopsis thaliana* under high atmospheric CO2 concentration to explain the depletion of its mineral status.
+I am a postdoc researcher using and developping statistical learning methods to extract knowledge from large biological datasets and decipher the mechanisms behind gene regulation.
+I completed my PhD in bioinformatics and biostatistics in the Institute for Plant Science of Montpellier, France, where I applied machine learning to genomic data to understand plants responses to climate change.
+In particular, I modelled the gene regulatory networks in *Arabidopsis thaliana* under high atmospheric CO2 concentration using regression frameworks in high dimensional settings.